-Census and Assets: The valuation was based on members of the Retirement System as of June 30, 2019 and does not take into account future members.
+Census and Assets: The valuation was based on members of the Retirement System as of June 30, 2020 and does not take into account future members.
 All census data was supplied by the Retirement System and was subject to reasonable consistency checks.
 The actuaries adjust the data to account for service and pay earned by members on or before the valuation that is not reported by the Retirement System until after the actuarial valuation is performed.
 Asset data was supplied by the Retirement System.

-For employer DC contributions, it is assumed among new employees hired on or after July 1, 2019 that 65% will become Class T-G members, 30% will become Class T-H members and 5% will become Class DC only participants.
-These are the same assumptions used in the development of the Cost Note (published May 23, 2017) for the passage of Act 5 of 2017.
-This assumption may be updated for the June 30, 2020 valuation of the System after the actual Class T-G, Class T-H and Class DC only elections are known for the period July 1, 2019 to June 30, 2020.
+For employer DC contributions, it is assumed among new employees hired on or after July 1, 2020 that 98% will become Class T-G members, 1% will become Class T-H members and 1% will become Class DC only participants.
+This assumption has been modified to reflect the actual Class T-G, Class T-H and Class DC only elections as of June 30, 2020.
+The prior valuation assumed that among new employees hired on or after July 1, 2019: 65% would become Class T-G members, 30% would become Class T-H members and 5% would become Class DC only participants.
+This assumption may be updated for the June 30, 2021 valuation of the System after the actual Class T-G, Class T-H and Class DC only elections is accumulated through June 30, 2021.